iifl-logo

 DISCUSSION ON FINANCIAL PERFORMANCE – CONSOLIDATED

 The consolidated financial statements have been prepared and presented in accordance with Indian Accounting Standards (IND AS) as per the Companies (Indian Accounting Standards) Rules, 2015 notified under section 133 of the Companies Act, 2013 and other relevant provisions of the Act.
-The Current year results include the results o 20 Companies including 19 subsidiaries (Of which 1 has to f commence business as on 31-March-2024).
+The Current year results include the results of 21 Companies including 20 subsidiaries and step-down subsidiaries.
 These companies broadly operate in Roads, Bus Terminal, Industrial Parks and others sectors.

 Revenue